Bernard Clayton Jr.

-Bernard Clayton Jr. (December 25, 1916 – March 28, 2011) was a newspaper reporter, and foreign correspondent, author, and baker, who wrote cookbooks on bread, and pastries.
+Bernard Clayton Jr. (December 25, 1916 – March 28, 2011) was an American newspaper reporter, and foreign correspondent, author, and baker, who wrote cookbooks on bread, and pastries.
 Far less well known than his peer, James Beard, Clayton's books were equally regarded by those who baked, and by generations of home chefs who picked up the myriad revised editions of several of his books.

 Life

-Bernard Clayton Jr.’s life began in the midwest.
+Bernard Clayton Jr.’s life began in the Midwest.
 He became a photographer, foreign correspondent, then went on to traveling, learning, creating, and writing about baking, then other foods.

 Birth

 Clayton was born on Dec.
 25, 1916, in Rochester, Indiana.

 Early years

-The newspaper business ran in Clayton's family: his father, Bernard Clayton, Sr., was the owner and editor of The Zionsville Times, a weekly newspaper.
+The newspaper business ran in Clayton's family: his father, Bernard Clayton Sr., was the owner and editor of The Zionsville Times, a weekly newspaper.

 Family

 His wife, Marjorie, traveled with him extensively.
 His son, Jeffrey, after two years at Indiana University became a reporter for the Indianapolis News.
 He had a daughter, Susan Barnato.
 At the time of his passing, he had three grandchildren, and six great-grandchildren.